A Change From Gilead

 Analysts dropped some hints

-On GILD's Q1'20 earnings call, analysts repeatedly attempted to get clarity on the profitability of remdesivir by asking about potential revenues and pricing of the drug.
+On the company's Q1'20 earnings call, analysts repeatedly attempted to get clarity on the profitability of remdesivir by asking about potential revenues and pricing of the drug.
 GILD was forthcoming with details on expenses, both in Q1'20 and going forward, but stayed mute on revenue and pricing.

 ...
 On the revenue side, it is just as Andy mentioned also and I mentioned, it's too premature.
 You know there's a lot of moving parts right now...
 On the expense side, Andy, I mean, obviously you had mentioned already that up to $1 billion and unclear on how the accounting will occur.

-Daniel O'Day, CEO at GILD.
+- Daniel O'Day, GILD CEO

 I appreciate it...
-A billion of expenses and not knowing the revenue, its an interesting position.
+A billion of expenses and not knowing the revenue, it's an interesting position.
 Appreciate it.
 Thank you.

-Michael Yee, analyst at Jefferies, Q1'20 earnings call.
-Emphasis mine.
+- Michael Yee, analyst at Jefferies, Q1'20 earnings call (Emphasis mine)

 One analyst seemed to note that providing numbers on expenses and nothing on revenue was not ideal.
 Another analyst asked what the difference between COVID-19 and HIV was, perhaps attempting to get something on the remdesivir business model.